kumuluz/kumuluzee-samples/discovery/discovery-register/README.md

-# KumuluzEE Discovery -- register service
+# KumuluzEE Discovery &mdash; register service with etcd

-> Develop a REST KumuluzEE microservice and add automatic service registration with etcd.
+> Develop a REST KumuluzEE microservice and register it with etcd.

-The objective of this sample is to show how to register a REST service with etcd using KumuluzEE service discovery.
+The objective of this sample is to show how to register a REST service with etcd using KumuluzEE Discovery extension.
-The tutorial will guide you through the necessary steps.
+This tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
-You will use existing Jax-Rs sample, described [here](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs).
+You will use existing JAX-RS sample, described [here](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs).
-Required knowledge: basic familiarity with JAX-RS 2 and basic concepts of REST and JSON; basic familarity with etcd.
+Required knowledge: basic familiarity with JAX-RS and basic concepts of REST and JSON; basic familiarity with etcd.

 ## Requirements